Intrauterine Insemination (IUI) in Melbourne

 Artificial insemination is also commonly used in situations where a female partner needs to use a partner’s frozen sperm or a donor’s sperm.
 IUI treatment is often the first process recommended by specialists during fertility treatment, due to its less invasive procedure compared to other treatments.
 Part of IUI also includes a process known as sperm ‘washing’, which involves using laboratory techniques to identify the most active and best quality sperm within a sample and separate them to be used in the insemination process.

 In a woman’s natural cycle, ovulation typically occurs around 14 days after the start of a period, but commonly does vary.
 Women can opt to complete the IUI procedure without medication by tracking their natural cycle and having sperm introduced to the uterus at the time of ovulation.
 Alternatively, medication may be prescribed to be more certain of the time of ovulation in women who have infrequent or irregular periods.
-Our IUI procedure step by step looks like:

 1. Washing: After the male partner provides a fresh sperm sample, or a frozen sample is defrosted, the sperm is washed to find the most active and best quality sperm.
 Once found, these sperm are then gently drawn up into a pipette needle, ready to be used for insemination.